-If a third-party Servicer defaults on its obligations to service the loans serviced by it, the Issuer or the Trustee may remove the third-party Servicer without the consent of any other party, subject to satisfaction of the conditions set forth in the Indenture.
-If the Issuer defaults on its obligations to service the loans serviced by it, the Backup Servicer would become the successor Servicer for those financed student loans.
+If the Issuer as a Servicer defaults on its obligations to service the financed student loans, the Backup Servicer would become the successor Servicer for the financed student loans serviced by the Issuer.
+See "THE ISSUER'S FFEL PROGRAM-Backup Servicer and Backup Servicing Agreement."
+If a third party Servicer defaults on its obligations to service the loans serviced by it, the Issuer or the Trustee may remove the third party Servicer without the consent of any other party, subject to satisfaction of the conditions set forth in the Indenture.
 In the event of the removal of a Servicer and the appointment of a successor servicer, there may be additional costs associated with the transfer of servicing to the successor servicer, including but not limited to, an increase in the servicing fees the successor servicer charges.
 In addition, the Issuer cannot predict the ability of the successor servicer to perform the obligations and duties under any servicing agreement.
+If any such successor third-party servicer defaults on its obligations to service the loans serviced by it, the Issuer or the Trustee may remove the third-party successor servicer without the consent of any other party, subject to satisfaction of the conditions set forth in the Indenture.